 Junior Research Associate

-Giuliana Nicolucci-Altman is a Master’s student at Sciences Po Paris studying Human Rights and Humanitarian Action and holds a Bachelor’s in International Relations and Sociology from the Johns Hopkins University.
-She’s especially interested in the intersection between migrant rights and environmental sustainability, and has worked in refugee humanitarianism in the office and in the field supporting organizations such as Relief International and eachOne.
+Giuliana Nicolucci-Altman is a Master’s student studying Human Rights and Humanitarian Action at Sciences Po Paris and holds a Bachelor’s in International Relations and Sociology from the Johns Hopkins University.
+She’s especially interested in the intersection between migrant rights and environmental sustainability, and has worked in refugee humanitarianism for various organizations such as Relief International and eachOne.
 Giuliana is also fluent in English, French, Spanish, Portuguese and is learning Arabic.

 Charlotte Penel is completing her PhD at the University of Liverpool, which is on the transformation of security institutions in Latin America and the Caribbean region.
 She currently holds a Bachelor of Arts at the University of Sydney and a Master in International Law and International Relations at the University of New South Wales, Australia.
 Over the past three years, Charlotte has been working on a project titled 'Commercial Military Actors in Armed Conflicts Dataset', which provides data on these actors from 1980 to 2016.
 She is a passionate and motivated researcher with extensive experience and knowledge on international relations, peace and conflict, Latin American security, international law, and adaptation to climate change through various research projects in Australia, Ecuador, the UK and in Switzerland..